Dancers and crowds fill a downtown street during a large Pride parade

 Bears, Leather & Latin Nights

-Charlotte's bear, leather, and Latin crowds have their own home base.
-The Woodshed is the bear-and-leather bar southwest of Uptown, Azucar brings Latin music and drag to East Charlotte, and Eros is the men's spa in the same corridor.
+Charlotte's bear, leather, and Latin crowds have their own home bases, and they sit well apart from each other.
+The Woodshed is the bear-and-leather bar on Queen City Drive west of Uptown, Azucar brings Latin music and drag to East Independence Boulevard, and Eros is the men's spa out on Nations Ford Road on the south side.
+Plan on driving or a rideshare for all three.

-• The Woodshed — Charlotte’s bear-and-leather bar, southwest of Uptown.
+• The Woodshed — Charlotte’s bear-and-leather bar, on Queen City Drive west of Uptown.

 • Azucar — Latin music and drag in East Charlotte.

-• Eros Men’s Spa — The men’s spa in the same southwest corridor.
+• Eros Men’s Spa — The men’s spa, out on Nations Ford Road on the south side.

 Woodshed Bar, Charlotte